 - Connect via VNC.
-This option uses the Virtual Network Computing graphical desktop sharing system, which lets you remotely control the OS X desktop. - Connect via SSH.
-This option uses the Secure Shell (SSH) protocol to access a shell account on a remote Mac and execute commands in OS X.
+This option uses the Virtual Network Computing graphical desktop sharing system, which lets you remotely control the macOS desktop. - Connect via SSH.
+This option uses the Secure Shell (SSH) protocol to access a shell account on a remote Mac and execute commands in macOS.

 Parallels Mac Management uses third-party VNC and SSH client utilities that are installed in Windows automatically when you install the Configuration Manager Console Extension component.
-A VNC server and an SSH server are included in every edition of OS X and are installed on a Mac by default.
+A VNC server and an SSH server are included in every edition of macOS and are installed on a Mac by default.
 The following describes how to set up and use each connection option.